YifengGuo/TrainService/README.md

 #### Summary of the project

 The TrainService System is constructed by 3 core objects which are TrainRoutes, City and Route.
 And the system also supplies two factories to create City and Route and a customized exception for handling some usecase.

 Considering that there can be multiple TrainRoutes objects in the possible future system, so I did not make it as a Singleton.

-The reason I extract City and Route out from the TrainRoutes is simply decrease the coupling and this may be helpful for future extension on City and Route themselves even though the practical advantage did not reveal so far.
+The reason I extract City and Route out from the TrainRoutes is simply to decrease the coupling and this may be helpful for future extension on City and Route themselves even though the practical advantage did not reveal so far.

 #### TrainRoutes Design Idea

 * Fields:
   * Map<String, Integer> trainMap.
-The map is to record the Route in String format like "AE" and the reason the key is String it to simplify the calculation.
+The map is to record the Route in String format like "AE" and the reason the key is String is to simplify the calculation.
   * Set<City> cities is to record all the cities in the given graph
 * APIs:
   * addRoute() and addCity() are to add new Route and new City to this TrainRoutes object.